coder/hnsw/README.md

 they allow for fast approximate nearest neighbor searches with high-dimensional vector data.

-They are well-suited for semantic search applications on OpenAI embeddings.

 This package can be thought of as an in-memory alternative to your favorite vector database (e.g. Pinecone, Weaviate).
 Granted, it implements just the essential
 operations: